 Give them some time to acknowledge what you said and ask any questions before you continue.
 Once this is done, you can ask the questions you want to ask.

-For every question, take the time to follow up, to dig deeper into your potential client’s head.
-Don’t take anything at face value – try to understand why something is happening and why they’re currently stuck where they are.
+For every question, practice active listening and take the time to follow up and dig deeper into your potential client’s head.
+Don’t take anything at face value.
+Instead, try to understand why something is happening and why they’re currently stuck where they are.

-During this time, you should either be taking notes or recording the call (with the permission of the potential client, of course!).
+During this discovery process, you should either be taking notes or recording the call (with the permission of the potential client, of course!).
 This information will come in handy when you’re following up later.
+AI tools like Fathom is great for automated note-taking.

-Finally, give some space for the client to ask their questions.
-Remember that this isn’t a free consultation or coaching session, so questions should relate to you and your coaching process – not to actually coach the client.
+Finally, give some space during the discovery process for the client to ask their questions.
+Remember that this isn’t a free consultation or coaching session, so questions should relate to you and your coaching process, not to actually coach the client.

-Let your potential client know you will follow up and tell them what next steps they can take, if they are ready to move forward.
+Finally, let your potential client know you will follow up and tell them what next steps they can take if they are ready to move forward.
+This may or may not include a follow-up meeting if a longer discussion is needed for the discovery phase.

 After the discovery meeting: follow up intently